Jochem Vermeulen: Career

-He competed at the 2023 World Championships in the 1500m, he finished 9th in his heat and did not progress to the semifinals.
+He competed at the 2023 World Championships in the 1500 m, he finished 9th in his heat and did not progress to the semifinals.

 In 2024, he won the silver medal at the 2024 European Championships, finishing in a new PB of 3:33.60, behind Jakob Ingebrigtsen.
 With that PB, Vermeulen qualified for the 2024 Summer Olympics in Paris, France.
 At those Olympics, Vermeulen, 7th in his heat and 6th in the repechages, failed to qualify for the semi-finals.
-Later that month, on August 22, he broke the 1500m national record at the Athletissima Diamond League meeting in Lausanne, Switzerland posting a time of 3:31.74 meeting the qualification criterium for the 2025 World Athletics Championships in Tokyo, Japan.
+Later that month, on August 22, he broke the 1500 metres national record at the Athletissima Diamond League meeting in Lausanne, Switzerland posting a time of 3:31.74 meeting the qualification criterium for the 2025 World Athletics Championships in Tokyo, Japan.

+In February 2025, he broke the 1500 metres national indoor record at the New Balance Indoor Grand Prix leg of the 2025 World Athletics Indoor Tour Gold meeting in Boston, Massachusetts.
+Early March he represented Belgium at the 2025 European Athletics Indoor Championships in Apeldoorn, The Netherlands, but plagued by injury he was eliminated in the first round of the 1500 metres.
+He made his return to competition in mid August at the Belgian national championships a month before the 2025 World Athletics Championships.
+At those championships he was eliminated in the heats.

+Vermeulen started off 2026 well, running personal bests in February at the Gold Level World Athletics Indoor Tour Meetings in Karlsruhe, Germany and Liévin, France.
+In March he represented Belgium at the 2026 World Athletics Indoor Championships in Torun, Poland where he was eliminated in the heats of the 1500 metres.
+His outdoor season was again marred by injury, his first race being the Belgian championships in late July.
+Having failed to meet Belgian Athletics qualification time, he was nonetheless selected by Belgian Athletics as he had met European Athletics' criteria.
+At the 2026 European Athletics Championships, he was eliminated in the first round.

 Personal life

 Vermeulen joined the Kapé Athletics Club at six years old.

 Outside of athletics, Vermeulen is a physiotherapist.